mrzool/s-town/source/05-episode5.md

 John's cousin Rita and her husband Charley are here from Florida.
 A special prosecutor was called in from out of town and Tyler's lawyer came in from Bessamer.
 The only person who wasn't present for Tyler's hearing was Tyler, because he got a temporary job at a factory in Georgia and says he didn't want to lose a day's work to come back to Woodstock, so he sent his lawyer in his place.
 Rita and Charley, John's cousins, drove 10 hours from Florida, all to watch as the judge slapped Tyler with a new offense, failure to appear, and in the course of two and a half minutes, adjourned court.

 The last time I saw Rita was our meeting after I discovered that we were staying at the same hotel and left a note under her door, though she didn't want to talk on tape.
-But now, as we're lingering in the town hall parking lot with the sun setting, we start chatting, and she says it's ok if I record.
+But now, as we're lingering in the town hall parking lot with the sun setting, we start chatting, and she says it's OK if I record.
 She seems frustrated with Tyler.

 Rita: I'm upset, because um, of the whole situation with him taking advantage of an 89-year-old that can't take care of herself.